MGliem/veille-websocket-chat/README.md

 1. Clone this repo
 2. "npm i" in a terminal at the root of the project
 3. In the deployment folder, there is a docker-compose for setting up a webserver (nginx) with apropriate configuration for a reverse proxy.
-Type "docker compose -f ./docker-compose.dev.yml up -d" in a terminal
+Type "docker compose -f ./deployment/docker-compose.dev.yml up -d" in a terminal at the root of the project

 ## Run the application localy: